Vanille-N/meander.typ/ROADMAP.md

 - [ ] automatically order obstacles before containers, except if there are labels
 - [ ] optimize the rectangles in ascii (need fewer of them for performance)
   - [ ] rotate + flip ascii map
-- [ ] adjust container default width + height to only take the remaining space, not 100%
 - [X] new overflow option: repeat
 - [ ] template("name") to include parts of a previously defined layout
 - [ ] validate compatibility between placement and overflow
 - [ ] use fewer `box`es, more `block`s
+- [X] breaking: container dimensions resolve relative to true size

 ## Threading
 - [ ] handle paragraph breaks